decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-07-29-2-round-3-round-simplex.md

 ## Acknowledgments

-This work is done while Yuval Efron is affiliated with and the other authors are visiting a16z Crypto Research.
+This work was conducted while Yuval Efron was affiliated with a16z Crypto Research and the other authors were visiting.
 We would like to thank Quentin Kniep, Jakub Sliwinski, and Roger Wattenhofer for insightful discussions and feedback.
 We thank Brendan Kobayashi Chou, Andrew Lewis-Pye, Patrick O'Grady for spotting a liveness error in a previous version.

+We thank Eugen Zalinescu from nomadic labs for spotting an error in the safety proof sketch.

 Your thoughts/comments on [X](https://x.com/ittaia/status/1950642366483992880).